lee2sman/archive/items/finals-fantasy.md

 image: finalsfantasylead.webp
 alt: A person wearing a VR headset, tongue extended, about to lick a stump in the forest.
 license:
+editor_note: Originally a website, but since disappeared from the net.
+I really enjoy reading these, both as potential assignments as well as for their variety of creative ideas.
 ---

 Anne-Marie Schleiner